mariosgit/VFD/README.md

 ## Project Structure...

 This is a playground for testing VFDs and there are the PCBs in PCB-KiCAD.
+See below..

 If you only want the display drivers, check out the external repos which are submoduled in the ```./lib``` folder.